arif-desu/Lyra/docs/Thejas32.md

 The counter decrements each cycle and when the count reaches zero, `0x00000000`, an interrupt is generated and the counter reloads with the value in the TIMER_LOAD Register.
 The counter starts to decrement again and this whole cycle repeats for as long as the counter is enabled.

-In both modes the end of timer count is signalled by an interrupt.
+In both modes the end of timer count is signalled by setting a bit in the timer's local interrupt register.

-- When masked, the raw interrupt status can be read in `GLOBAL_TIMER_INT_STATUS`.
+- When masked, the raw interrupt status can be read in `TIMERS_RAWISR`.
 The bits in this register correspond to Timer number, eg, 0 = TIMER0.
 So to check the raw interrupt status of TIMER2, check the bit 2 ((0x1 << 2) or 0x4).
 - When unmasked, this interrupt status can be read in `TIMERx->ISR` (x = 0,1,2) at the 0th bit of register.
 The bit sets to 1 when the interrupt occurs.

-#### Timing
+#### Timer

 At a 100 $MHz$ clock frequency, the timer ticks at 10 $ns$/tick ( $\frac{1}{100*10^6}$)

-For example, to  a 1 $\mu s$ time period
+For example, to achieve a perioud of $1 \enspace \mu s$

 $10 \ ns \quad \rightarrow \quad 1 \ tick$